pierky/arouteserver/docs/CONFIG.rst

   - The Site of Origin Extended BGP communities in the range 65535:* are reserved for internal reasons.

+A list of all the features and their support level among the BGP speakers is maintained on the :ref:`Supported BGP speakers and features` section of this documentation.

 Depending on the features that are enabled in the ``general.yml`` and ``clients.yml`` files, compatibility issues may arise; in this case, ARouteServer logs one or more errors, which can be then acknowledged and ignored using the ``--ignore-issues`` command line option:

 .. code-block:: console